open-learning/git4ol/guide.md

 In the case of remote assesed assignments we think of the assignment in two parts:

 - The "challenge" part of an assignment is a git commit containing instructions and learning materials
-- The "response" part of an assignment is a pull request containing all the commits to be reviewed
+- The "response" part of an assignment is a pull request containing all the feedback to be reviewed

 ### Preparation